WaterDesk/WaterDesk-WS/README.md

   - selection mode in Status Bar: controls the selection mode with overlapping objects
   - navigation mode in Status Bar: controls the navigation mode by moving or zooming
   - allow users to clear, load, unload simulation results
-  - graph window: add level and head properties of Level Scada, customize the max and min values of the Y-axis
+  - graph window: add level and head properties of Level SCADA, customize the max and min values of the Y-axis
   - Control Editor window: display control items in a table
-  - import scada time data: specify a time range and discard the seconds component
+  - import SCADA time data: specify a time range and discard the seconds component
   - performance improvement, such as network simplification, select a large number of objects in table and highlight them in the map, delete a large number of objects, play mode, etc.
   - some UI improvements and bug fixes
 - EPANET bug fixes